winitzki/scall/roadmap.md

 - There are no stack overflows, even with very deeply nested data.
 - There are no performance bottlenecks, even with large normal forms.
 - There is no problem with highly repetitive data or highly repetitive normal forms.
+- Avoid normal-form explosion.

-Try implementing "gas" in order to limit the run time of evaluating the beta-normal form and to reject space-leaks and time-leaks (preferably at compile time).
+Try implementing "gas" in order to limit the run time of evaluating the beta-normal form and to reject space-leaks and time-leaks (preferably at compile time), reuse memory, share data (given that the source text is already in memory).

-Try various implementation ideas.
+Try various implementation ideas: HOAS, PHOAS, CBOR-based processing (?), or various abstract machines.

+Try various ideas about how to combine type-checking with evaluation in a single pass.

 ## Implement type refinement

 - Text strings that are non-empty or not containing a given string
+- Literal singleton types, or, more generally, types allowed to have a prescribed set of values
-- Numbers or booleans with prescribed properties
+- Numbers or booleans with prescribed properties (given a predicate)
 - How to implement a type that includes a proposition?

 ## Implement "late binding as in OOP" for records